Jupiternium/Inventory-Management-System/README.md

 - Record and manage sales
 - Display inventory and sales history
 - Search functionality for inventory and sales
+- Complete with a login and authentication system

 ## Prerequisites
 - Python 3.x